olistic/warriorjs/docs/space-api.md

 ## `space.isUnit()`:

-Determines if there's a unit at this location.
+Determines if there's a unit at this space.

 **Returns**